jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-07-spring-training/draft/chapter-03.md

 It was relief.

-That night's call—their Wednesday routine—he confirmed it.
+That night's call—their Wednesday routine—he confirmed what she'd seen in his face on that grainy livestream.

 "I should be destroyed," Ethan said, and she could hear him moving around his room, that restless pacing energy he got.
 "Season over, championship gone, last chance at a prep school title finished.
 I should care more than this."

 "But you don't."

 "I don't."
-He stopped moving.
+He stopped moving, and the silence stretched.
 "Is that terrible?
 My team needed me.
 I played okay but not great.
 We lost.
-And I feel like someone let me out of a cage."
+And instead of being devastated, I feel like—"

+"Like what?"

+"Like someone unlocked a cage I didn't know I was in."
+His voice dropped, raw and uncertain.
+"I watched the clock run out and felt relief, Sophia.
+Not disappointment.
+Relief."

 Sophia glanced at the basement stairs.
 Her mother was up there, probably listening, but giving more space these days.
 Trust earned through weeks of respecting boundaries.

-"What does that mean?" she asked carefully.
+"Tell me what you're thinking," she said quietly.

-"It means I've been playing hockey because my dad wanted me to.
-Because it was easier to be good at the thing he valued than to figure out what I valued.
-Because the path was clear: train, excel, get drafted, go pro."
-His voice dropped.
-"But that's his dream.
-Not mine.
-Maybe it never was."
+"I'm thinking I've been playing hockey for him my whole life.
+Since I was six.
+Skating drills and practices and games and tournaments—all of it his dream, his plan, his vision of who I should be."
+Ethan's breathing sounded uneven.
+"And I was good at it, so I kept doing it.
+Easier to be good at the thing he valued than to figure out what I actually wanted."

-"What's your dream?"
+"And now?"

+"Now I don't know if I even like it anymore."
+The admission came out broken.
+"How messed up is that?
+Seventeen years of hockey, and I can't tell if I love it or if I just love that it made him proud.
+Can't tell if losing bothers me or if I'm just performing the emotion I'm supposed to feel."

+Sophia's chest ached for him.
+"What do you like?
+When you're not performing for anyone?"

 Silence.
-Then: "I'm figuring that out.
-But I know it involves choice.
-Real choice.
-Not following a path someone else laid out."

-"You still have time.
-You're seventeen."
+Long enough that she thought he might not answer.

+Then: "Science.
+Math.
+Building things.
+Figuring out how systems work and finding the elegant solution."
+His voice steadied.
+"Talking to you about thermodynamics at two in the morning.
+Working on our project.
+Reading about quantum mechanics just because it's interesting, not because it's on a test."

+"You."

+"What?"

+"I like you," he said simply.
+"The version of me that exists when I'm with you.
+The one who's curious instead of competitive.
+Who wants to understand things instead of win things.
+Who gets to choose what matters instead of having it chosen for me."

+Sophia felt tears prick her eyes.
+"That's who you actually are."

+"Maybe.
+Or maybe that's who I want to be, and I don't know if there's a difference."
+He was pacing again, she could hear it.
+"But I know I can't keep playing hockey just because my dad needs me to.
+Can't keep following a path I never chose just because changing direction feels like failure."

+"You're seventeen.
+You're allowed to change direction."

 "In four months I'm eighteen.
 Legal adult.
-Free to make my own decisions."
+Free to make my own decisions without his permission."
 Something shifted in his tone, became more determined.
 "I've been thinking about that a lot.
-About what happens when I'm legally free from my dad's control.
-About what I can do now to prepare for that."
+About what happens when I'm legally free from his control.
+About what I can do now to prepare for that freedom."

 "Like what?"

 "I'll tell you when I'm there.
 Seven days, Sophia.
-Seven days and I can say everything in person."
+Seven days and I can say everything in person.
+Show you what I've been working on."

 She wanted to push, wanted to know what he was planning, but she'd learned patience these months.
 Seven days.
 She could wait seven days.